A telling experiment revealed how a whinging client can quickly infect others if you don’t deal with the situation swiftly and carefully.

 Research shows customer complaints are infectious

-Leading brand consultant Martin Lindstrom tells how four actors were hired to share a meal at a table in the middle of a restaurant.
-They all ordered the soup and after taking his first mouthful, one of the actors called for the waiter and ranted about the scalding temperature of the soup.
+Researchers hired four actors to share a meal at a table in the middle of a restaurant.
+They were all asked to order the soup and after taking his first mouthful, one of the actors called for the waiter and ranted about the scalding temperature of the soup.

-Lo and behold, as the soup continued to be served to the other tables, the complaints began rolling in.
+Lo and behold, as the soup continued to be served to the other tables in the restaurant, the complaints began rolling in.
 By the end of the dinner, 26% of the guests had made similar complaints.
 Each bowl had come from the same pot, so either they had extremely sensitive tongues or they had all been influenced by the initial complaint.